-Here is some information on a small sample of items recently acquired by Rare Book Collections at the National Library of Scotland.
+Here is some information on a small sample of items acquired by Rare Book Collections at the National Library of Scotland.
+Click an image for the full picture (opens in a new window).

 We recently added to the collections four rare anti-Jacobite pamphlets published in York between 1745 and 1746.